pizofreude/de-zoomcamp/course_notes/1_intro.md

 ## **Next Steps: Docker Compose**

 - The next session will introduce **Docker Compose** to manage multiple services together in a configuration file.

+---
+---

+# Study Notes 1.2.5: Running PostgreSQL and pgAdmin with Docker-Compose

+## **1. Introduction**

+- This [video](https://youtu.be/hKI6PkPhpa0?si=BwSS50JoFXaMsy_9) continues the Data Engineering Zoomcamp series, focusing on Docker and SQL.
+- Previous lessons covered packaging an ingestion script into a Docker container.
+- This lesson builds on that by running PostgreSQL and pgAdmin using Docker Compose instead of separate Docker commands.

+## **2. Challenges with Running PostgreSQL and pgAdmin Separately**

+- Previously, PostgreSQL and pgAdmin were run in one network using two Docker commands.
+- Manually configuring each container is cumbersome and requires multiple command-line arguments.
+- A more convenient approach is to define configurations in a single YAML file using Docker Compose.

+## **3. What is Docker Compose?**

+- Docker Compose is a utility that allows defining multi-container configurations in a YAML file.
+- It simplifies the process by allowing multiple services to be launched with a single command.
+- Containers in the `docker-compose.yaml` file automatically belong to the same network.

+## **4. Installing Docker Compose**

+- **Mac/Windows:** Comes pre-installed with Docker Desktop.
+- **Linux:** Needs to be downloaded separately and placed in the system path.

+## **5. Creating the `docker-compose.yaml` File**

+- Defines two services: PostgreSQL (`pg_database`) and pgAdmin (`pg_admin`).
+- Optional version specification; if omitted, the oldest version is used by default.
+- Services include environment variables, volume mapping, and port configurations.

+### **5.1 PostgreSQL Service (`pg_database`)**

+- Specifies the PostgreSQL image (`postgres:13`).
+- Defines necessary environment variables:

+    ```yaml
+    environment:
+      POSTGRES_USER: root
+      POSTGRES_PASSWORD: root
+      POSTGRES_DB: ny_taxi

+    ```

+- Volume mapping is used to persist data:
+In docker-compose we don’t need to specify the full path

+    ```yaml
+    volumes:
+      - ./ny_taxi:/var/lib/postgresql/data

+    ```

+- Port mapping:

+    ```yaml
+    ports:
+      - "5432:5432"

+    ```

+### **5.2 pgAdmin Service (`pg_admin`)**

+- Uses the pgAdmin image.
+- Defines environment variables:

+    ```yaml
+    environment:
+      PGADMIN_DEFAULT_EMAIL: admin@admin.com
+      PGADMIN_DEFAULT_PASSWORD: root

+    ```

+- Maps port 8080 on the host to port 80 inside the container:

+    ```yaml
+    ports:
+      - "8080:80"

+    ```

+- Volume mapping is not configured initially.

+Since we defined both services `pgdatabase` and `pgadmin` in Docker-compose, we don’t have to create docker network manually since it will be auto-completed.

+## **6. Running Services with Docker Compose**

+### **6.1 Starting Services**

+- First, stop any running PostgreSQL and pgAdmin containers:

+    ```bash
+    docker stop <container_id>
+    ```

+- Check for running containers:

+    ```bash
+    docker ps
+    ```

+- Start services with Docker Compose:

+    ```bash
+    docker-compose up
+    ```

+- This creates and runs PostgreSQL and pgAdmin, making them accessible.

+### **6.2 Accessing Services**

+- Open a web browser and go to `http://localhost:8080` to access pgAdmin.
+- Use the defined credentials (`admin@admin.com`, `root`) to log in.
+- Add a new connection:
+    - Hostname: `pg_database`
+    - Username: `root`
+    - Password: `root`
+- Verify that the database is accessible and contains the `ny_taxi` dataset.

+### **6.3 Stopping Services**

+- Use `Ctrl + C` to stop services.
+- Alternatively, shut down services properly using:

+    ```bash
+    docker-compose down
+    ```

+### **6.4 Running in Detached Mode**

+- Run in detached mode (`d`) to keep services running in the background:

+    ```bash
+    docker-compose up -d

+    ```

+- This allows using the terminal without keeping it occupied.
+- Shut down services when needed using:

+    ```bash
+    docker-compose down
+    ```

+## **7. Benefits of Using Docker Compose**

+- Eliminates long and complex `docker run` commands.
+- Ensures services are automatically networked.
+- Simplifies local development and integration testing.
+- Makes managing multi-container applications easier.

+## **8. Next Steps**

+- Now that PostgreSQL is set up with data ingestion, the next step is to write SQL queries.
+- Future lessons will cover SQL queries and data manipulation within PostgreSQL.

+---

+**Summary:**

+- Docker Compose simplifies running multiple containers with a single YAML configuration file.
+- PostgreSQL and pgAdmin can be easily set up and managed using `docker-compose.yaml`.
+- Using detached mode (`d`) allows keeping services running in the background.
+- This setup is useful for local development and testing before deploying services in production.

+---
+---